 Using CBDa and other acidic forms of cannabinoids also means there are some limitations to consumption.
 In order to keep CBDa in its (close to) original state—it must be consumed raw.
 You won't find CBDa smokable or capable products as exposure to heat will transform the chemical compound into CBD.

-CBDa vs CBD: Which Should You Use?
+CBDa vs CBD: Which to Choose?

 Both CBD and CBDa are proving to have unique wellness benefits.
 As we know, cannabinoids can affect individuals differently depending on their genetics and lifestyle.